WaelOGC/futureSelfapp/docs/11-payments-and-billing.md

 ### No Sensitive Payment Data Stored Directly

 **Data Minimization**:
-- Future Self systems do not store credit card numbers
+- FutureSelfApp systems do not store credit card numbers
-- Future Self systems do not store CVV codes
+- FutureSelfApp systems do not store CVV codes
-- Future Self systems do not store full payment account details
+- FutureSelfApp systems do not store full payment account details
 - Only necessary payment information is stored

 **What is Stored**: